Mikeala Reese is Souderton's Pied Piper - Sports - The Intelligencer - The Media Times

 Reese, who is equally enthusiastic about her commitment to uniform athletics, makes the most of her last university season.

 “I loved every minute of it,” she said.
-“I like to come to practice, I like to go to play.
-There are a lot of new people and they all grew together really well.
+“I love coming to practice, I love going to games.
+There are a lot of new people and everyone just worked very well together.

 “There are newbies and they will play for three more years.
-Just to take into account how they play in the future is my main goal. “
+Just to consider how they will play in the future is my main goal.”

-“The level of basketball that Mikaela is playing is so good at both ends of the pitch,” said Carroll.
+“The level of basketball that Mikaela is playing is so good on both sides of the court,” said Carroll.
 “It was really cool to see how she developed into what she is now.
-It’s as balanced on and off the court as any child I’ve ever had. “
+She is as balanced on and off the court as any child I have ever had.”

 “She tries to involve everyone, she talks to everyone,” said Junior Jordan Zimmerman.
 “Before our games, it’s our hype.
 It makes the team what it is.”